 Overview for parents, teachers and students

-Created and funded by the Gates and Carnegie Foundations with $100 million, inBloom Inc. is collecting confidential and personally identifiable student and teacher data from school districts throughout the country.
-This information — including student names, addresses, grades, test scores, economic, race, special education status, disciplinary status and more — is to be stored on a data cloud run by Amazon.com, with an operating system by Wireless/Amplify, a subsidiary of Rupert Murdoch’s News Corporation.
-InBloom Inc. plans to share this highly sensitive information with software companies and other for-profit vendors.
+Created and funded by the Gates and Carnegie Foundations with $100 million, inBloom Inc. was designed to collect a maximum amount of confidential and personally identifiable student and teacher data from school districts and states throughout the country.
+This information — including student names, addresses, grades, test scores, economic, race, special education status, disciplinary status and more — was to be stored on a data cloud run by Amazon.com, with an operating system by Wireless/Amplify, a subsidiary of Rupert Murdoch’s News Corporation.
+InBloom Inc. planned to share this highly sensitive information with software companies and other for-profit vendors.

-- Need more answers?
-Take a look at our new Frequently Asked Questions page about inBloom here.
+- Need more answers about inBloom?
+Take a look at our Frequently Asked Questions page about inBloom here.

 - Check out our national and New York State-specific fact sheets on inBloom.
 Our most recent fact sheet can be found here.